Facing Tough Choices: Surgery or Lifelong Wound?

 tess45

-Yep, it is made from deceased people - it's not the standard mesh that they use for hernia ops - this mesh is still experimental and there are only 3 surgeons in either Canada or North America that can use it - according to my plastic surgeon and he is one of three (I'm assuming he did not mean 3 surgeons in the whole world).
-So another reason for my hesitation to have the surgery if I can.
-36 surgeries, my God woman, I feel so bad for you - you really have been through the wringer - how is the pig mesh holding out?
+Yep, it is made from deceased people - it's not the standard mesh that they use for hernia operations - this mesh is still experimental, and there are only three surgeons in either Canada or North America who can use it, according to my plastic surgeon, and he is one of the three (I'm assuming he did not mean three surgeons in the whole world).
+So, another reason for my hesitation to have the surgery if I can.
+Thirty-six surgeries, my God, woman, I feel so bad for you - you really have been through the wringer - how is the pig mesh holding out?

 dandare

-Oh bless you Tess!
-I know it can't be fun coming to a decision with your surgery.
-But it sounds like you have a one in a million surgeons there and it may indeed be a wonderful chance to finally get that wound closed.
-I know you'll have had plenty of CT scans before, but I had my first with a bag only a few weeks ago and was shocked how quickly the contrast liquid they give you runs through the system.
+Oh bless you, Tess!
+I know it can't be fun coming to a decision about your surgery.
+But it sounds like you have a one-in-a-million surgeon there, and it may indeed be a wonderful chance to finally get that wound closed.
+I know you'll have had plenty of CT scans before, but I had my first with a bag only a few weeks ago and was shocked at how quickly the contrast liquid they give you runs through the system.
 I nearly got caught out myself.
 I was just glad I brought my backup bags with me.
 But do take good care and know that you're in our prayers.
 Take good care, Colm

 tess45

 Gee Colm, I was kind of hoping that they could hook me up to a large drainage bag so I would not have to take any of my supplies with me - what do you think my chances are?
-Had at 2 or 3 CT's in hospital and you're right, the contrast just about waterlogged me LOL - thanks so much for the blessing and the prayers - how have you been lately?
+I had 2 or 3 CTs in the hospital and you're right, the contrast just about waterlogged me LOL - thanks so much for the blessing and the prayers - how have you been lately?

 dandare